SpikeInterface/spiketutorials/NWB_Developer_Breakout_Session_2020/README.md

-# SpikeInterface Tutorial - Spike Sorting Workshop - Edinburgh 2019
+# SpikeInterface Tutorial - NWB User Days Workshop  - May 2020

 In this tutorial, we will cover the basics of using SpikeInterface for extracellular analysis and spike sorting comparison.
-We will be using three packages from the SpikeInterface github organization: spikeextractors, spiketoolkit, and spikewidgets.
+We will be using the `spikeinterface` from the SpikeInterface github organization.

+`spikeinterface` wraps 5 subpackages: `spikeextractors`, `spikesorters`, `spiketoolkit`, `spikecomparison`, and `spikewidgets`.

-For this analysis, we will be using a simulated dataset from [MEArec](https://github.com/alejoe91/MEArec).
+For this analysis, we will be using a real dataset recorded from CA1 region in the hippocampus (recording from [CINPLA](https://www.mn.uio.no/ibv/english/research/sections/fyscell/cinpla/)).
 We will show how to:

 - load the data with spikeextractors package
 - load a probe file
 - preprocess the signals
 - run a popular spike sorting algorithm with different parameters
-- curate the spike sorting output using Phy
+- curate the spike sorting output using 1) quality metrics (automatic) - 2) [Phy](https://github.com/cortex-lab/phy)
-- compare with ground-truth information
-- run consensus-based spike sorting
+(manual) - 3) consensus-based

-For this tutorial we will need the following packages:
-- spikeinterface
-- MEArec
-- klusta
-- phy
-- matplotlib

-+ all their dependencies.
+- save the results to NWB!

+We recommend creating a new `spiketutorial` conda environment using:

+`conda env create -f environment.yml`

+In addition, for the conda environment, you need to install [Phy](https://github.com/cortex-lab/phy) for the manual curation step.

+`pip install phy --pre --upgrade`

-To install those you can use the `requirements.txt` in this directory by running the command:
+Alternatively, you can install the requirements you can use the `requirements.txt` in this directory by running the command:

 `pip install -r requirements.txt`

-If you use a conda environment, you can create the `spiketutorial` environment with:

-`conda env create -f environment.yml`

-You might need to run:

-`ipython kernel install --user --name=tutorial`

-or:

-`conda install nb_conda_kernels` and change Kernel to run the tutorial notebook.

-The data used in this tutorial can be downloaded from Zenodo at this [link](https://doi.org/10.5281/zenodo.3260283 ).
+(in this case Phy should be automatically installed)

+### Downloading the recording

+First, we need to download the recording.
+Feel free to use your own recordings as well later on.
+From this Zenodo [link](https://zenodo.org/record/3256071#.XRHqhnX7Q5k), you can download the dataset mentioned above (`open-ephys-dataset.zip`).
+Move the dataset in the current folder and unzip it.
+The recording was performed with the mircodrives with 4 tetrodes each (in total 32 channels).